ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - Front-end is not always client-side, but client-side is always front-end.
 - What is a front-end framework?
   - This term causes confusion as most people really mean is client-side rendering framework.
-  - Generally (in the 2020 context, future readers of this journal), a front-end framework is a code library (aka pre-written) to make client-side rendering easier & faster.
+  - Generally (in the 2020 context, future readers of this journal), a front-end framework is a code library (aka pre-written) to make client-side rendering easier and faster.
   - Examples include:
     - React.
     - Vue.